Healthcare Hazardous Waste (RCRA Waste)

 - Throw pharmaceuticals and other RCRA wastes into the infectious waste stream

 - Flush pharmaceuticals and other RCRA wastes down the sewer drain

 Scientific research shows that sewage systems are not equipped to remove PPCPs from human waste water.
 This means that once PPCPs enter the water, they tend to stay in the water, slowly changing aquatic ecosystems.
 Similarly, landfills (for trash) and autoclaves (for infectious [biohazard] waste) cannot prevent the leaching of substances into groundwater, so wastes that enter either of these waste streams has the potential to seep into our streams, lakes, and rivers.
-We’ve all heard stories about six-legged frogs, and situations like this are a result of PPCPs in our ecosystem, especially when it comes to pharmaceuticals such as steroids, hormones, and endocrine disruptors.
+As of August 21, 2019 federally-regulated pharmaceutical hazardous wastes may not be sewered for disposal (40 CFR 266.505).
 Both the EPA and USGS have informational resources on this topic.
 The MPCA also keeps detailed information about Minnesota’s impaired waters.
-For additional resources, visit the case studies, resources, and links section of this webpage.
+For additional resources, visit the case studies, resources, and links section of this web page.

 On a final note, there are major issues with regard to the overuse of antibiotics (both prescribed and in our livestock) and the overuse of antibacterials (found in our personal care and cleaning products).
 Rigorous medical research indicates a marked increase in multi-drug resistant organisms (MDROs); the more non-therapeutic exposure humans have to antibiotics, the more problems we may be creating in terms of “superbugs” such as c.
 Difficile and MRSA.